Contributed By Haiwen & Partners

 Digital marketing has become one of the key methods for business owners to expand their market and raise awareness of their brands.
 Some of the key challenges marketers often encounter in their practices are set out below.

 Determining what counts as an advert and the role of players in digital advertising can be difficult.
 The Provisional Measures for Administration of Internet Advertising require all online advertising to be marked with the word “advertising”, regardless of its form.
 In practice, however, a significant quantity of “soft advertising”, which does not appear as traditional advertising, exists and can be effective in driving consumer interest.
-Furthermore, in social media marketing, there is a great deal of role overlapping between advertisers, agents and publishers.
-As such, prior to placing promotional content online, marketers should assess whether their marketing activity will be subject to any advertising rules and their own role in that activity, as the Advertising Law imposes different liabilities on advertisers, advertising agents, advertisement publishers and product endorsers.
+Prior to placing promotional content online, marketers should assess whether their marketing activity will be subject to any advertising rules and their own role in that activity, as the Advertising Law imposes different liabilities on advertisers, advertising agents, advertisement publishers and product endorsers.

 Ensuring Content Originality